 \section{Group Interaction Relational Network}

 Our proposed Group Interaction Relational Network (GIRN) is tailored for the recognition of activities involving multiple persons, on which the persons are performing individual actions that can be either similar or distinct to each other.
-Inspired by \cite{Perez2019a}, which showed promising results on two-person interaction recognition using skeleton information with an architecture based on relational networks, we build a novel architecture that can encompass any number of individuals, equipped with important modules necessary to tackle the more complex task of group activity recognition.
+Inspired by \cite{Perez2019a}, which showed promising results on two-person interaction recognition using skeleton information with a method based on relational networks, we build a novel architecture that can encompass any number of individuals.
+This architecture equips important modules necessary to tackle the more complex task of group activity recognition.

-In this section, we begin by giving an overview of our architecture, explaining the basic concepts behind it.
-Subsequently we go deeper into the details on how the relational modules operates, and define the different relationship types they will be specialized on.
+In this section, we begin by giving an overview of our architecture and explaining the basic concepts behind it.
+Subsequently we go deeper into the details on how the relational modules operates, and define the different relationship types these modules will be specialized on.
 We move on to describe the auxiliary modules, which incorporate the individual actions knowledge into the network.
-Then finally we explain the attention mechanisms utilized by our architecture to focus on the relations from the more important individuals.
+Finally, we explain the attention mechanisms utilized by our architecture to focus on the relations from the more important individuals.